To be eligible for federal, state and institutional financial aid, you must:

-- Be enrolled for at least 6 credit hours if you are an undergraduate or professional student.
-Undergraduate students may be eligible for a Federal Pell Grant and MAP Grant if they are enrolled less-than-half-time.
+- Be enrolled for at least 6 credit hours for undergraduate or professional students.
+Undergraduate students may be eligible for the Pell and MAP Grants if enrolled less than 6 hours.

-- Be enrolled for at least 5 credit hours if you are a graduate student.
+- Be enrolled for at least 5 credit hours for graduate students.

-- Have not completed your degree requirements.
-Once you have completed your degree requirements, even if you do not accept your degree, you are ineligible for additional financial aid for that particular program.
+- Be working to complete degree requirements.
+Once a student has completed their degree requirements they are ineligible for additional financial aid for that program.

 - A permanent U.S. resident with a Permanent Resident Card (I-551 or I-551C).